 a safe place to find community and freedom from the issues that are controlling our lives.
-Meets from 7 to 9 pm on Thursday nights in the Good Shepherd Room on the lower level of the church.
+Meets Thursday evenings from 7 to 8:30 p.m. in Room 105 across from the church Library.

 THE DNA OF AN AUTHENTIC CELEBRATE RECOVERY MINISTRY

 1. Jesus Christ is the one and only Higher Power.
 The program is a Christ-centered ministry.